LISBON BUCKET LIST & TRAVEL GUIDE

 Have a night out at Bairro Alto

-You won’t find much going on in Barrio Alto during the day, but at night the streets of this Lisbon neighborhood will flood with people of all ages who come to catch up, have a drink or party.
+You won’t find much going on in Bairro Alto during the day, but at night the streets of this Lisbon neighborhood will flood with people of all ages who come to catch up, have a drink or party.
+Now if you want to take the hassle out of going out then book this crawl that covers Bairro Alto, has unlimited drinks!

 Visit all the miradouros